akarneliuk/CEX/README.md

 - 09: While loop in Python and math operations
 - 10: Creation and usage of the user-defined functions in Python

+Season `02`:
+- 11: Working with files (reading, writing)

 # Preparing to Cisco DevNet
 This series will help you to prepare to Cisco DevNet certification (e.g. DEVASC, DEVCORE exams).

 # Do you want to automate network like a profi?
-Join the network automation course: http://training.karneliuk.com
+Join the network automation course: https://training.karneliuk.com

 (c) 2016-2020 karneliuk.com